Return to: Faculty of Business

 Transfer of Credit and Residency Requirements

-- Students may be granted a maximum of ★60 in transfer credit for coursework completed prior to admission to the Faculty of Business.
+- Students may be granted a maximum of 60 units of course weight in transfer credit for coursework completed prior to admission to the Faculty of Business.

 - Once admitted to the BCom program, a student may not receive transfer credit for any coursework taken at any other institution without the prior written permission of the Associate Dean, Undergraduate Program.